 - a.
-Establish a vibrant cultural corridor that offers enjoyable and memorable experiences; - b.
-Facilitate safe and accessible opportunities for people to move, explore, gather, and relax; - c.
-Incorporate human-scaled design elements in paving, landscaping and fixtures; and - d.
+Establish a vibrant cultural corridor that offers enjoyable and memorable experiences; - Facilitate both universal access and design by integrating intuitive features within each Room to promote equitable use and safe and accessible opportunities for people to move, explore, gather, and relax; - Incorporate human-scaled design elements in paving, landscaping and fixtures; and - d.
 Offer opportunity to highlight the benefits of a robust ecological framework in a creative, functional, and aesthetic manner.